xauravww/chat-widget-dashboard/apps/dashboard/README.md

       npm run dashboard:migrate:dev
       ```
     - This will synchronize your database schema with the Prisma schema definition (`apps/dashboard/prisma/schema.prisma`).
+    - **Note:** This command also runs `prisma generate` implicitly, creating the necessary Prisma Client code based on your schema.
+If you modify `schema.prisma` later without running a migration, you may need to run `npx prisma generate --schema=./apps/dashboard/prisma/schema.prisma` (from the root) manually to update the client.

 4.  **Create Initial Admin User:**
     - Start the dashboard in development mode (see Running section below).